archivesunleashed/warclight/README.md

 ## Acknowledgments

-This work is primarily supported by the [Andrew W. Mellon Foundation](https://uwaterloo.ca/arts/news/multidisciplinary-project-will-help-historians-unlock).
+This work is primarily supported by the [Andrew W. Mellon Foundation](https://mellon.org/).
+Other financial and in-kind support comes from the [Social Sciences and Humanities Research Council](http://www.sshrc-crsh.gc.ca/), [Compute Canada](https://www.computecanada.ca/), the [Ontario Ministry of Research, Innovation, and Science](https://www.ontario.ca/page/ministry-research-innovation-and-science), [York University Libraries](https://www.library.yorku.ca/web/), [Start Smart Labs](http://www.startsmartlabs.com/), and the [Faculty of Arts](https://uwaterloo.ca/arts/) and [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/).

 Any opinions, findings, and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the sponsors.

-This project drew inspiration from the [Arclight](https://github.com/sul-dlss/arclight), and would like to thank those creators and contributors.
+This project drew inspiration from the [Arclight](https://github.com/sul-dlss/arclight) and [UKWA's Shine](https://github.com/ukwa/shine/), and would like to thank those creators and contributors.